 Lastly, staying hydrated is crucial for maintaining optimal mental health when dealing with rejection sensitive dysphoria.
 Dehydration can negatively impact cognitive function and mood regulation, so make sure to drink plenty of water throughout the day.
 Herbal teas or infused water with fresh herbs or fruit can be a delicious way to stay hydrated while also adding extra nutrients to your diet.

 Dealing with rejection sensitive dysphoria is no easy feat, but making mindful choices about the foods you eat can significantly impact how you feel both mentally and emotionally.
 By working with a dietitian or naturopathic doctor to incorporate omega-3 fatty acids, complex carbohydrates, antioxidants fruits/vegetables rich in vitamins/minerals/phytonutrients/, protein sources lean sources including chicken/tofu/eggs/lentils/, staying hydrated by drinking plenty water/herbal teas/, you can create a solid foundation for supporting your mental health during challenging times.
-Remember that small changes add up over time – prioritize self-care through nutrition to empower yourself on your journey towards improved emotional resilience.
+While lifestyle changes can make a big difference, understanding whether rejection-sensitive dysphoria goes away on its own can also help you set realistic expectations and recognize the importance of ongoing care and professional support.
+Remember that small changes add up over time—prioritize self-care through nutrition to empower yourself on your journey toward improved emotional resilience.